AI-secure/aug-pe/README.md

 Here `engine` could be `gpt-35-turbo` in [Azure](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line,python&pivots=programming-language-python).

-Run the following script to generate synthetic data,  evaluate it on downstream task and calculate embedding distribution distance between real and synthetic data:
+Run the following script to generate synthetic data,  evaluate it on the downstream task, and calculate the embedding distribution distance between real and synthetic data:
 ```bash
 bash scripts/gpt-3.5-turbo/{dataset}.sh
 ```

 We use text-length related prompts for GPT-3.5 to control the length of the generated text.
 We introduce several additional hyperparameters here:
-- `dynamic_len` is used to enbale the dynamic length mechanism.
+- `dynamic_len` is used to enable the dynamic length mechanism.
 - `word_var_scale`:  Gaussian noise variance used to determine targeted_word.
 - `max_token_word_scale`: max number of tokens per word.
-We set the max_token for LLM generation based on the targeted_word (specificed in the prompt) and  max_token_word_scale.
+We set the max_token for LLM generation based on the targeted_word (specified in the prompt) and  max_token_word_scale.

 Use the notebook to calculate the text length distribution difference between real and synthetic data:  `notebook/text_lens_distribution.ipynb`